-I’ve spent the better part of the last couple of years travelling between Sydney and Melbourne.
+I’ve spent the better part of the last several of years travelling between Sydney and Melbourne.
 While I often fly between the two cities, there have many times that have required me to drive, so I’ve racked up my fair share of kilometres on the Hume Highway (also referred to at the M31) driving between the two.